 8. Learn how to say “no”

-Being stressed out can be the result of having too many things to do and not enough time to do it.
-I make a list of everything I have to do that week and if adding an unnecessary task feels stressful, I don’t add it.
+Every have too many things to do and not enough time to do it?
+Totally me!
+It just leads to more stress.
+To combat this, I make a list of everything I have to do that week and if adding an unnecessary task feels stressful, I don’t add it.
 Don’t neglect the things you need to do such as certain errands, but maybe this week you say no to going out with friends and stay home catching up on your to-do list.
 Taking care of your personal health is a lot more important than being afraid of saying “no”.

 9. Find a relaxing output